Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-\begin{thm} Let $f$ be a rational map whose Julia set $J_f$ is a Sierpi\'{n}ski carpet.
-If the boundaries of the periodic Fatou components are disjoint with the $\omega$-limit sets of the critical points, then the peripheral circles of $J_f$ are uniform quasicircles and uniformly relatively separated.
-In particular, $J_f$ is quasisymmetrically equivalent to a round carpet. \end{thm}
+\begin{thm} Let $f$ be a rational map whose Julia set $\mathcal{J}_f$ is a carpet.
+If the elements in $\mathcal{C}_f$ are disjoint from the $\omega$-limit sets of the critical points, then $\mathcal{C}_f$ are uniform quasicircles and uniformly relatively separated.
+In particular, $\mathcal{J}_f$ is quasisymmetrically equivalent to a round carpet. \end{thm}

-Recall that a rational map is \emph{sub-hyperbolic} if every critical orbit is either finite or converges to an attracting periodic orbit.
-Note that the boundary of each Fatou component cannot contain any critical point if the Julia set is a Sierpi\'{n}ski carpet.
-By Theorem \ref{thm-main-1}, we have following immediate corollary.

-\begin{cor} Let $f$ be a sub-hyperbolic rational map whose Julia set $J_f$ is a Sierpi\'{n}ski carpet.
-Then the peripheral circles of $J_f$ are uniform quasicircles and uniformly relatively separated.
-In particular, $J_f$ is quasisymmetrically equivalent to a round carpet. \end{cor}

 A critical point $c$ of $f$ is called \emph{recurrent} if $c\in\omega(c)$.
-A rational map $f$ is called \emph{semi-hyperbolic} if and only if the Julia set $J_f$ contains neither parabolic periodic points nor recurrent critical points (see \cite{Ma} and \cite{Yin}).
+A rational map $f$ is called \emph{semi-hyperbolic} provided that the Julia set $\mathcal{J}_f$ contains neither parabolic periodic points nor recurrent critical points (see \cite{Man93} and \cite{Yin99}).
 It was known that the Julia set of a semi-hyperbolic rational map is locally connected and has measure zero or equal to $\EC$.

-\begin{thm} Let $f$ be a semi-hyperbolic rational map whose Julia set $J_f$ is a Sierpi\'{n}ski carpet.
-Then the peripheral circles of $J_f$ are uniform quasicircles.
-Moreover, they are uniformly relatively separated if and only if the $\omega$-limit sets of the critical points are disjoint with the boundaries of periodic Fatou components. \end{thm}
+\begin{thm} Let $f$ be a semi-hyperbolic rational map whose Julia set $\mathcal{J}_f$ is a carpet.
+Then $\mathcal{C}_f$ are uniform quasicircles.
+Moreover, they are uniformly relatively separated if and only if the $\omega$-limit sets of the critical points are disjoint from the elements of $\mathcal{C}_f$. \end{thm}

 If a rational map is not semi-hyperbolic, then the boundary of some Fatou component may not be a quasicircle although it is a Jordan curve.
-For example, one can construct a rational map $f$ whose Julia set is a Sierpi\'{n}ski carpet but the Julia set $J_f$ contains a parabolic periodic point.
+For example, one can construct a rational map $f$ whose Julia set is a Sierpi\'{n}ski carpet but the Julia set $\MJ_f$ contains a parabolic periodic point.
 The corresponding parabolic Fatou component contains exactly one petal and has infinitely many cusps on its boundary.
 Thus the boundary of this Fatou component cannot be a quasicircle.
-In this case, $J_f$ cannot quasisymmetrically equivalent to a round carpet.
-See Figure \ref{parabolic}.
+In this case, $\mathcal{J}_f$ cannot be quasisymmetrically equivalent to any round carpet.